Research using MoodPrism

 Research is essential to make sure that health apps like MoodPrism actually help people.
 We think MoodPrism will be an important and enjoyable way of monitoring emotional health, but we need your help to show this.

-You have the opportunity to play an important part in this research, which may help many people to improve their well-being and prevent mental health problems.
+You now have the opportunity to play an important part in ongoing research, which may help many people to improve their well-being and prevent mental health problems.

 Want to participate?

-We are often seeking participants 13 years or over, who currently use any type of mobile device (such as an iPhone, android phone, iPad or tablet) for our research.
+We are often seeking participants 13 years or over, who currently use an Android or Apple smartphone for our research.
 If you would like to be involved, we will contact you if a study starts up in which you could take part.

-You may need to download a mobile app and use it for a month.
+You will need to download MoodPrism and use it for at least three months.
 This will involve completing about an hour’s worth of surveys at the start (which you can do in several chunks if you want), and then answering short questions (2 mins) when prompted by the app daily.
+Surveys will again need to be completed three months later.

 All information collected is de-identified and completely confidential.